opendatacube/datacube-ows/docs/cfg_layers.rst

 ++++++++++++++

 The recommended way to set resource limits is with ``min_zoom_level``.
-This refers to the "GoogleMap" zoom level. i.e. zoom level 0 is the entire world map in a single tile, with each zoom level up consisting of tiles covering one quarter the area of the previous zoom level.
+This refers to the "GoogleMap" zoom level. i.e. zoom level 0 is the entire world map (EPSG:3857, Web Mercator) in a single tile, zoom level 1 covers the world in 4 tiles, and so on, with each tile of a given zoom level made up of 4 tiles of previous level.

 The min_zoom_level you set is for a "standard request", as defined below.
 The effective minimum zoom level for actual request is adjusted to correct for the following factors